 - Stay away from High Fructose Corn Syrup as a sweetener used in many packaged sports drinks and supplements

 As I said before do the best you can.
 You may be in the middle of nowhere and only have a handful of power bars and can of coke to fuel with.
-Its not the end of the world its just not the best fuel for the long haul.
+It’s not the end of the world its just not the best fuel for the long haul.

 What I enjoy eating

 I also get asked quite a bit about what I like to eat during training, racing or on long rides.
 I have had several sponsors over the years and some have some great nutrition products and some not so great.
-Right now I am sponsored by GU Energy Labs and I really like there GU and Roctane brand of gels.
+Right now I am sponsored by GU Energy Labs and I really like their GU and Roctane brand of gels.
 I also use be a huge fan of Cliffshot blocks but after trying GU Chomps I am now a convert.
 When it comes to electrolyte mixes I use to be sponsored by the new Defunct Motortabs.
 I found that NUUN tablets were very similar to Motortabs but tasted better.
-I now use GU Brew and it works as well as the NUUN tables.
+I now use GU Brew and it works as well as the NUUN tablets.
 Just wished there was a bit more sodium.
 I also like to bring bananas along for long steady distance rides.
 I find on slower rides that whole foods just stick with me longer.

 How often do I fuel

-On hard rides and workouts lasting an hour or longer I will take a gel 15 minutes before starting.
+On hard rides and workouts lasting an hour or longer, I will take a gel 15 minutes before starting.
 Then I will take on a gel every 30-40 minutes.
 If I am doing lots of intervals and distance I will use the same formula for consuming gels but also add a bottle of my sports drink mix per hour of training.
 This sports drink I will take a sip every 5 minutes.
-If your not comfortable constantly looking down at your bike computer you can set an alarm on your computer or sports watch to remind you.
+If you’re not comfortable constantly looking down at your bike computer you can set an alarm on your computer or sports watch to remind you.

 Eating while riding

-I see far to many cyclists stop to eat.
-In some cases it s perfectly fine to stop get off the saddle and eat but if you are having a hard enough time fitting in your rides and training then its time to start eating and riding at the same time!
+I see far too many cyclists stop to eat.
+In some cases, it s perfectly fine to stop get off the saddle and eat but if you are having a hard enough time fitting in your rides and training then its time to start eating and riding at the same time!
 It is actually easier than you think With prepackaged gels, blocks, protein bars and fruit you just need to know a few tips.